lct-rug-2022/lft-assignment-3/README.md

 python dataset_split.py
 ```

-For more information please refer to the script help
+For more information and additional parameters please refer to the script help
 ```shell
 python dataset_split.py --help
 ```